LeeCampbell/RxJS/doc/what.md

 ### Transformation
 An Observable Sequence may not always produce value in the form you wish to consume it in.
-Rx provides ways to Transform data from one form to another.
+Rx provides ways to transform data from one form to another.

 #### One to one
 Using the `select` operator, values can be mapped from one value to another.
 You may need to reduce a complex type like a `customer` to just the `customerId`.
 Alternatively you may enrich a simple type like `customerId` to a `customer` object.